Hiking In Bako National Park

 Be careful of the monkeys if you go swimming.
 They are renown for stealing bags off the beach.

-We had planned to do a 3 hour hike which was great for seeing the Proboscis monkeys however you have to book you boat back and the last boat was booked so we had to do a much shorter hike or risk having to stay the night.
+We had planned to do a 3 hour hike which was great for seeing the Proboscis monkeys however as I said the last boat was booked so we had to do a much shorter hike or risk having to stay the night.
 We had both already paid for our accommodation in Kuching so we bit the bullet and got the earlier boat back.

 That turned out to be a very lucky decision as a massive storm came through and no other boats came back that day!